-Emerson Hospital’s most recent 2018 Youth Risk Behavior Survey of area public middle and high school students found that 20 percent of respondents had vaped within the past 30 days, nearly double the amount from 2016.
-These rates are expected to have significantly increased.
+Emerson Hospital’s most recent 2020 Youth Risk Behavior Survey of area public middle and high school students found that vaping is the “drug of choice,” especially for high school students.

 Multiple deaths have occurred and hundreds of people around the country continue to be hospitalized with e-cigarette, or vaping, product use associated lung injury (EVALI).

 So what do parents need to know about vaping?
 Deborah Greene, MD, FACEP, associate chair of Emerson’s emergency department and mother of a senior at Concord-Carlisle High School, provides these facts: